encoredev/examples/ts/elevenlabs/README.md

 # ElevenLabs Generative AI Text-to-Speech

-This is an example of using Encore for TypeScript together ElevenLabs for generating text-to-speech audio using generative voice AI.
+Try your hand at AI app development with this Encore for TypeScript example app, implementing an AI powered text-to-speech generator.

+This fun web app project lets you create your own text-to-speech app, powered by ElevenLabs' cutting-edge API for generative voice AI.

+It's a great way to experiment with the latest in AI technology and enhance your developer skills.

+Ready to bring your text to life?

 Generate and play audio:
 ![Generate and play audio](audio.png)